gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 can conclude about the average relationship across both sexes, between Background and average ACT score?

 4.7.
-Make our standard diagnostic plots and assess the assumptions using these plots.
+Add partial residuals to the term-plot and make our standard diagnostic plots and assess the assumptions using these plots.
 Can you assess independence using these plots?
 Discuss this assumption in this situation.

 4.8.
-Use the estimated model
-coefficients to determine which of the combinations of levels provides the highest estimated average score.
+Use the term-plot and the estimated model coefficients to determine which of the combinations of levels provides the highest estimated average score.